rhys-h-walker/OnRailsLogging/README.md

 Welcome to OnRailsLogger a simple logging application which can fit right into your codebase.
 OnRails features total of 6 different log types, and 6 different logging levels.
 The application is simple requiring one initialization step at your codes entrypoint and then just report your error.

-**This is a simple Logger, it is not safe to be used concurrently, it will not help you figure out the last interleaving of code if you do run it as so.
-Concurrent access is not restricted.**
+**This is a simple logger, it has a synchronized block around the main logging method.
+This is the only thread safety included.
+No guarantees are given through locks/queues/semaphores.**

 Logs can be found in your user.home directory under OnRailsLogging and then your application name.